bids-standard/bids-website/docs/blog/posts/2023-07-27-steering_group_minutes.md

 -   How can we take advantage of ontologies in this version?

--   How can new enhancements allow more flexibility for BIDS?
-E.g. use of dashes in file names
+-   How can new enhancements allow more flexibility for BIDS? for example use of dashes in file names

 -   Work on the schema may facilitate or inhibit the transition to BIDS 2.0